Chicken tikka masala: Origins

-Rahul Verma, a food critic who writes for The Hindu, claimed that the dish has its origins in the Punjab region.
+Rahul Verma, a food critic who writes for the Chennai newspaper The Hindu, claimed that the dish has its origins in the Punjab region.

 Popularity

 Chicken tikka masala is served in restaurants around the world.

 According to a 2012 survey of 2,000 people in Britain, it was the country's second-most popular foreign dish to cook, after Chinese stir fry.

-In 2001, British Foreign Secretary Robin Cook mentioned the dish in a speech acclaiming the benefits of Britain's multiculturalism, declaring:
+In 2001, the British Foreign Secretary Robin Cook mentioned the dish in a speech acclaiming the benefits of Britain's multiculturalism, declaring: